This page shows all existing Google Pub/Sub connections. Google Pub/Sub is a fully-managed cloud messaging service.

 (3) Channel: You need to select a Google Pub/Sub channel that contains the credentials.
 See section below.

 (4) Autocreate topics: If this checkbox is set and you specify a topic (e. g. in Input Agent Google Pub/Sub) that doesn’t yet exist, it will automatically be created.
-Note: This requires the configuration of appropriate Identity and Access Management (IAM) settings on the Google Cloud side for your service account (ask your Google Pub/Sub administrator).
+NOTE This requires the configuration of appropriate Identity and Access Management (IAM) settings on the Google Cloud side for your service account (ask your Google Pub/Sub administrator).

 (4) Autocreate subscriptions: If this checkbox is set and you specify a subsription (e. g. in Input Agent Google Pub/Sub) that doesn’t yet exist, it will automatically be created.
-Note: This requires the configuration of appropriate Identity and Access Management (IAM) settings on the Google Cloud side for your service account (ask your Google Pub/Sub administrator).
+NOTE This requires the configuration of appropriate Identity and Access Management (IAM) settings on the Google Cloud side for your service account (ask your Google Pub/Sub administrator).

 (5) Create synchronous subscriptions: Set this checkbox.